shubham1172/hydpy-dapr-2022/services/tweet-provider/README.md

 1. Twitter developer portal: https://developer.twitter.com/en/portal
 1. Use the Postman collection https://t.co/twitter-api-postman for easily generating credentials.
 1. Use https://webhook.site for registering a temporary webhook with Twitter

+Make sure that you have elevated access to the Twitter developer portal.